aura tasks

 description string "" Human-readable summary

-schedule string "" Schedule expression (see below).
+schedule string "" Schedule expression.
 Empty = manual-only

 timeout duration 5m Max wall-clock time per execution